awsdocs/aws-codepipeline-user-guide/doc_source/tutorials-simple-s3.md

       + If you want to deploy to Amazon Linux instances, use `aws-codepipeline-s3-aws-codedeploy_linux.zip`\.
       + If you want to deploy to Windows Server instances, use `AWSCodePipeline-S3-AWSCodeDeploy_Windows.zip`\.

    1. Choose **View Raw**, and then save the sample file to your local computer\.

+      Download the compressed \(zipped\) file\.
+Do not unzip the file\.
+For example, save the `aws-codepipeline-s3-aws-codedeploy_linux.zip` file to your desktop and do not extract the files\.

-1. In the Amazon S3 console for your bucket, choose **Upload**, and follow the instructions to upload your \.zip files into the bucket\.
+1. In the Amazon S3 console for your bucket, upload the file:

+   1. Choose **Upload**\.

+   1. Drag and drop the file or choose **Add files** and browse for the file\.
+For example, choose the `aws-codepipeline-s3-aws-codedeploy_linux.zip` file from your desktop\.

+   1. Choose **Upload**\.

-## Step 2: Create Amazon EC2 Windows Instances and Install the AWS CodeDeploy Agent<a name="S3-create-instances"></a>
+## Step 2: Create Amazon EC2 Windows Instances and Install the CodeDeploy Agent<a name="S3-create-instances"></a>

 In this step, you create the Windows Server Amazon EC2 instances to which you will deploy a sample application\.
-As part of this process, you install the AWS CodeDeploy agent on the instances\.
-The AWS CodeDeploy agent is a software package that enables an instance to be used in AWS CodeDeploy deployments\.
+As part of this process, you install the CodeDeploy agent on the instances\.
+The CodeDeploy agent is a software package that enables an instance to be used in CodeDeploy deployments\.

 **Note**
 This tutorial provides sample steps for creating Amazon EC2 Windows instances\.
-For sample steps to create Amazon EC2 Linux instances, see Step 3: Create an Amazon EC2 Linux Instance and Install the AWS CodeDeploy Agent in [Tutorial: Create a Simple Pipeline \(AWS CodeCommit Repository\)](tutorials-simple-codecommit.md)\.
+For sample steps to create Amazon EC2 Linux instances, see Step 3: Create an Amazon EC2 Linux Instance and Install the CodeDeploy Agent in [Tutorial: Create a Simple Pipeline \(CodeCommit Repository\)](tutorials-simple-codecommit.md)\.

 **To launch instances**